KendricksLCamille/ProjectList/readme.md

 ## Learn basic of Ide, base languages and their frameworks.

-## Unified Record Tracking for Ketro Care Inc
-- Call it "Medical Software Provider"
-- As of 2025, the healthcare software development market is highly competitive, with several prominent companies leading the way.
-Here are some of the top medical software providers:

-	Epic: Known for its comprehensive EHR software, "Epic EHR," which is widely used by top-ranked US hospitals and medical schools.
-Epic offers integrated healthcare information systems, including patient records, billing, scheduling, and clinical decision support.
-The company has been recognized as the Best in KLAS for overall software suite for 13 consecutive years.
-	Cerner: A leading provider of healthcare information technology solutions, including EHR systems, revenue cycle management, and clinical decision support tools.
-Cerner was acquired by Oracle in 2021 for $28.3 billion, further solidifying its position in the market.
-	athenahealth: Specializes in cloud-based EHR systems, practice management, revenue cycle management, and patient engagement tools.
-The company has won numerous awards for its culture, solutions, customer service, and commitment to diversity.
-	Siemens Healthineers: A major player in medical technology, offering EHR systems, laboratory information systems, and healthcare analytics tools.
-Their solutions aim to improve patient outcomes and operational efficiency.
-	eClinicalWorks: Provides EHR systems and practice management solutions for ambulatory care settings.
-Their software includes patient engagement tools, telehealth solutions, and population health management capabilities.
-	Veradigm: Offers a wide range of healthcare technology solutions, including EHR systems, practice management systems, and patient engagement platforms.
-Veradigm is committed to supporting healthcare providers in delivering their best clinical and financial performance.
-	McKesson: A diversified healthcare company that provides pharmaceutical distribution, medical supplies, and healthcare software development.
-Their solutions include EHR systems, revenue cycle management software, and clinical decision support tools.
-	KMS Healthcare: A renowned company that provides innovative tools and expertise for creating industry-leading health solutions.
-They offer a comprehensive range of services, including management, care delivery, data analytics, and patient experience.
-	Wipro: A multinational corporation that develops software for various industries, including healthcare.
-Wipro offers revenue cycle management systems, interoperability solutions, Medicaid platform, enrollment and billing, and healthcare insurance exchanges.
-	GE Healthcare: A subsidiary of General Electric, GE Healthcare provides medical equipment and healthcare information technology solutions.
-They have been developing AI-based software in collaboration with Spectronic Medical.

 ## Build a Better Quickbooks Sharp API V2 since the one that exist on nuget is weak.
 Try to make it multi API so it for all the business languages like Java, C#, Python,  C++, C, maybe Rust and Go.